-The foods you eat will undoubtedly impact your body and quality of live either positively or negatively, and if you’re an able bodied adult, you get to choose some of what goes on and into your body.
+The foods you eat will undoubtedly impact your body and quality of life either positively or negatively.
+You get to choose some of what goes on and into your body.

 So aside from eating fruits and veggies, I choose to drink them as well, along with super and fermented foods to optimize my gut health.

 Indulging in juices and smoothies has become a daily self-care ritual because they work to support my health and well-being.
 I’ve learned what ingredients work from great teachers, both western and eastern, and my own body.
 And as I age and my body changes, I’ll continue to adjust to suit my needs.